The Consequences of Losing IVF: Why “Personhood” Legislation Could Be as Detrimental to Family Health as Losing Access to Abortion and Birth Control

 The legislation would grant a one-celled embryo conceived via Invitro Fertilization the rights of a full human being.
 If it passed, the practice of Invitro Fertilization would be limited in order to protect the life of an embryo.
 This would be the case even if those practices were part of the Reproductive Endocrinologist’s goal to help a family conceive a wanted child.
 The law could limit the number of eggs that can be fertilized and transferred into a woman’s uterus.
 It could also make illegal the freezing and storage of embryos since not all embryos thaw successfully, explained Barbara Collura, the President of Resolve: The National Infertility Association.

 These limits carry scary social implications that run counter to the World Health Organization’s position.
 They also fall in line with the Trump administration’s exclusion politics.
-That’s because they could end up constricting any family that relies on Advanced Reproductive Technology to conceive their children, including single parents and LBGT couples.
+They could end up constricting any family that relies on Advanced Reproductive Technology to conceive their children, including single parents and LGBT couples.

 Because our biological clocks have not caught up with these social realities, a growing number of people are struggling with infertility.
 The CDC also reported that the use of Invitro Fertilization has doubled in the last decade.